ecovillage/ev7l-events/README.md

 Its functionality comes to live with the Sieben Linden hueman theme child (http://github.com/ecovillage/ev7l-hueman-child-theme).

+Events can be pushed with a ruby script (https://github.com/ecovillage/ tba ).

 By Freundeskreis Sieben Linden e.V.

 ## Content